Jackuna/Nagraj/README.md

 # Nagraj : King of Nagios Dashboards
-Flat NagiosXI Dashing Dashboard based on Dashing project.
+Flat Nagios Dashing Dashboard based on Dashing project.
+This Nagios Dashboard can be integrated with Nagios Core and NagiosXI both.

 It's a cool dashboard with responsive layouts and Hotness Indicators [ Red & Green ]  and Meter Widgets.

 It has cool features like